nbminh3908/lastfm-now-playing/README.md

 - **Full-bleed animated background** - the current artwork, heavily blurred and darkened, crossfades and slowly zooms as tracks change.
 Falls back to an animated gradient with floating blobs when there's no artwork.
-- **CSS equalizer** - animated bars appear whenever a track is actively playing, built with pure CSS keyframes (no GIFs).
 - **Live local clock** - time, date, and auto-detected timezone, ticking every second.
 Format is configurable from Settings: 12h/24h time, and long/short/DD-MM-YYYY/MM-DD-YYYY dates - saved to `localStorage`.